 Of course this assumes that the Passive House single zone approach is being met by the building design.
 This is almost always the case but as we develop bigger and more complicated Passive House designs we need to make sure that this remains the case.

-It is still much easier to use the R-values tables for most all Passive House designs but knowing that you can show code compliance via the modeling method using PHPP is a big time saver on more complicated projects.
+It is still much easier to show compliance by showing your building meets the R-values tables for most Passive House designs but knowing that you could show code compliance via the modeling method using PHPP is a big time saver on more complicated projects (or ones with silly amounts of glass).

 The full report is available on request.